HL7/crmi-ig/input/pages/artifact-terminology-service.md

 5. SHOULD support CodeSystem searches by:
     1. status: Returning codesystems that match the given status
     2. valueset: Returning any codesystem that is referenced by the given value set url (optionally versioned)
-    3. measure: Returning any codesystem that is referenced by the given measure url (optionally versioned)
     4. library: Returning any codesystem that is referenced by the given library url (optionally versioned)
     4. artifact: Returning any codesystem that is referenced by the given artifact url (optionally versioned)